wp-plugins/event-registration/readme.txt

 If you are unsatisfied with the upgrade, simply deactivate and delete the plugin.
 You can then download the prior version and mannually upload to your system.
 All your old data will still be in tact as the upgrade copies and creates new tables, and leaves the existing ones for easy rollback.

-Please note that because of conflicts with other plugins, I have changed many of the shortcodes and functions, so you will need to update all your shortcodes on your pages.
+Please note that because of conflicts with other plugins (people copying my work!), I have changed many of the shortcodes and functions, so you will need to update all your shortcodes on your pages.

 * {EVENTREGIS}   Now -> {EVRREGIS}